Burow's solution: Skin irritation

 Most versions of Burow's solution can be used as a soak or compress.
-As an FDA approved astringent it is used for the relief of skin irritations due to poison ivy, oak and sumac, and rashes from allergic reactions to soaps, detergents, cosmetics and jewelry.
+As an FDA approved astringent it is used for the relief of skin irritations due to poison ivy, poison oak, and poison sumac, and rashes from allergic reactions to soaps, detergents, cosmetics and jewelry.
 This is due to the combination of two active ingredients found in this version of Burow's solution, i.e. aluminum sulfate tetradecahydrate and calcium acetate monohydrate.

 The solution is used by some to reduce inflammation and potential infection from conditions such as ingrown nails, in a warm water soak.